advocations/skype/Skype/AppSDK/GettingStarted.md

 ##Using the Skype App SDK in your application

-The native libraries for the Android and iOS platforms are available for download from []().
+The SDKs for iOS and Android are available for download from []().
 The download is a compressed file that includes the libraries and a set of source files.
 For the Android SDK, the source files include the helper interface and implementing class.
 The iOS SDK source files include a helper header and implementing method file.

 ### Configure your project for the Skype for Business App SDK